Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Perturbation theory for MH kernels

+In this section we present our perturbation analysis of MH kernels that amounts to a detailed statement of Main Result~\ref{mainresult:approximation}.
+Our perturbation theory is much more general than the present application to RCAR-MH kernels, hence we present it for more general kernels $\P_0$ and corresponding perturbations $\P_\veps$.
+As the notation suggests, the approximation parameter $\veps$ controls the quality of the approximating kernel -- akin to discretization resolution -- so that $\P_\veps \to \P_0$ in an appropriate sense as $\veps \to 0$.

-We now give a number of results that concern perturbations $\mcl P_\veps$ of a Markov transition kernel $\P_0$ corresponding to a MH algorithm.
-As the notation suggests, the approximation parameter $\veps$ controls the quality of the approximating kernel akin to discretization resolution.
-Our results are of practical interest for two key reasons: First, simulation can only be done in finite dimensions and therefore minimal approximation of the acceptance ratio is unavoidable in cases where $\mcl H$ is a function space such as Example 1.
-Second, in some cases, it is not possible to simulate $\mcl Q$ exactly.
-For example, the innovation measure $\mu_\beta$ or the kernel $\mcl K_\beta$ may not have closed form.
+Our results are of practical interest for two key reasons: First, simulation can only be done in finite dimensions and therefore approximations of the acceptance ratio $\alpha(u,v)$ are unavoidable in practice when $\H$ is a function space, as is the case in Example~\ref{SSL-example}.
+Second, in some cases the innovation measure $\lambda$ or the kernel $\K$ may be intractable or costly to simulate.

-In Subsection~\ref{sec:pert-in-semim-d} we identify general assumptions on the kernels $\mcl P_0$ and $\mcl P_\veps$ as well as the semimetric $\tilde d$ with respect to which convergence properties of the kernels are analyzed.
-Using these assumptions we then bound the distance between the invariant measures of $\mcl P_0$ and $\mcl P_\veps$.
-We dedicate Subsection~\ref{sec:variational-bounds} to pathwise perturbation results using the Poisson equation and apply our perturbation theory to the RCAR algorithm in Subsection~\ref{sec:RCAR-perturbation-theory}.

-We emphasize that our results in Subsections~\ref{sec:pert-in-semim-d} and \ref{sec:variational-bounds} are not specific to RCAR and apply to generic transition kernels $\mcl P_0$ and sequence of approximation $\mcl P_\veps$ that satisfy certain conditions.